ppy/osu-wiki/wiki/Tournaments/MP/2019_4K/en.md

 ![MP4K 2019 logo](img/logo.png)

 The **Mistrzostwa Polski w 4K 2019** (***MP4K 2019***, *4K Polish Championship 2019*) was a 1v1 4-key osu!mania tournament made for osu! players based in Poland or of Polish heritage.
-It was the third installment of the Mistrzostwa Polski w 4K.
+It was the third instalment of the Mistrzostwa Polski w 4K.

 ## Tournament schedule